netw0rm/atlaskit/README.md

 * Change log is generated automatically from commit messages
 * Component will be published to npm

-## Update a dependency of atlaskit
+## Update a dependency of AtlasKit
-* Install AK - if your installation is from before we had the shrinkwrap file, you should run `npm run clean`.
+* Install AtlasKit - if your installation is from before we had the shrinkwrap file, you should run `npm run clean`.
 * Install your new dependency: `npm install my-package --save-dev`.
 * Run `npm shrinkwrap --dev`
 * Create a PR